 Wasps are flying insects, which may nest anywhere in urban areas and the countryside.
 Wasps are considered pests because often they are aggressive to people and when they sting it is always painful.
+In cases of people that are more sensitive to wasp stings, this pest can send you in anaphylaxis – a potentially lethal allergic reaction.
 Wasps are easily confused with bees and hornets, although wasps have some unique characteristics.
 In case that you encounter a bee problem you should contact the nearest bee keeper, accredited by the British Bee Keepers Association.

 When a wasp infestation occurs you should not try to sort it out yourself unless you have the adequate equipment and you have been properly trained.
 If you disturb a wasp nest, you had better be protected, otherwise they will swarm and try to sting severely.
 In case that you cannot handle the problem yourself you should seek professional help from a wasp expert or a pest control company, which will be able to get rid of the wasps quickly and effectively for you.

 Wasps are usually more active during the early summer, scouting for suitable places to build their nests.
-The main factor when making a decision where to nest is the availability of food and appropriate materials to build the nest.
+The main factor when making a decision where to nest, is the availability of food and appropriate materials to build the nest.
+Please note that wasps are attracted to rotten fruits, opened cans with fruit and fruit juices, or other sweet food sources.

 Wasps may try to settle indoors or outdoors.
 The most common places where they would nest are trees, under ledges and roof edges, in wall cavities, attics and balconies.
-The best practice for wasp control is usually the removal of the nest, but sometimes the nest is not located in your property and then different measures have to be taken.
+While in cases of indoor wasp infestations the best practice for control is to remove the nest, in most outdoor infestations it is actually better to leave the treated nest, acting as a poisonous trap for any new wasp scouts that may try to use the nest to establish a new infestation.

 Prime Pest Control is a professional company dedicated to protecting residents and businesses from wasp infestations across East, West, South and North London for many years now.
 Being predators, wasps and their first cousins, the hornets, are aggressive to people and even walking close to their nests may often provoke these insects to sting.
 This is why in wasp control it is essential that professional treatment of the wasp nest is carried out.
 What makes them a pest is that while they are hunting for other pest insects, wasps walk and drag their sting in the dirt in different environments and so their sting is not just venomous, but it may also carry dangerous bacteria.
 Unlike bees, wasps do not die when they sting.